ethersphere/bee-docs/docs/installation/fund-your-node.md

 # Accessing Your Node's Wallet

-When your Bee node is installed, an Ethereum wallet is created.
-This wallet is used by Bee to interact with the blockchain (e.g. for sending and receiving cheques, or for making purchases of postage stamps, etc.).

 If you wish to interact with the node's wallet directly (e.g. by importing it into a wallet app like [MetaMask](https://metamask.io/)), then you can access the wallet file as follows.